Best Fence Estimating Software in 2026 for US and Canadian Contractors

 - Does the linear-foot number on the quote come from a measured drawing?
 If not, you're going to re-key it forever.
 Drawing-driven takeoff is the difference between a 30-second quote and an hour-long one.

-- Is Canadian tax automatic?
-HST, GST + QST, GST + PST, GST-only — eight tax models across the country.
+- Is tax handled before send?
+US jobs need ZIP-backed sales tax checks or manual overrides.
+Canadian jobs need HST, GST + QST, GST + PST, or GST-only by province.
 Software that makes you configure rates per quote is software that will produce a mis-taxed quote eventually.

 - Does the crew see what the estimator built, on their phone?
 Without that, you'll keep printing drawings and texting addresses.
 Cut the office-to-truck loop and your install day stops starting at 9:30am.